Wardrobe of Mary, Queen of Scots: Tutbury Castle

+In January 1570, Mary sent clothes from Tutbury to Scotland for James VI with her servants James Lauder and Alexander "Sanders" Bog.
+The clothes were sent to Annabell Murray, Countess of Mar at Stirling.
+Mary wanted these to be his first proper clothes since she had given him his first coat, his first "doublet and long hose" provided by his mother.
+In her letter to the Countess of Mar, Mary said the gift did not include essential buttons, which with the rest of her jewels were kept from her, "whereto there wants such buttons as were worthy to garnish it, thanks to them who withholds from us suchlike and better."
+The Countess of Mar obtained Mary's buttons for James three years later.

-There were rumours that Mary would try to escape from captivity in April 1571.
+There were rumours that Mary would try to escape from Tutbury in April 1571.
 One plan was that she should pretend to fall ill while dancing.
 When she was carried to bed a companion in her clothes would take her place.
 Mary would escape, dressed as a man, and ride away.
 Another plan was that she would slip away during a hunt, leaving a companion dressed in her riding clothes.
 Again, Mary would find an opportunity to change into male clothing and ride away with a messenger.
 A third plan was for the queen to cut her hair and smear her face with filth, like a "turnbroche", a boy who turned a spit over the kitchen fire.
 Mary seems not to have attempted escape by such methods.

 Mary had clothes sent to her from France.
 In November 1572 she wrote to the French ambassador Mothe-Fénelon from Sheffield, hoping he could ask her mother-in-law Catherine de' Medici to buy linen for herself and her ladies.
 A shopping list drawn up in 1572 by her tailor, Jehan de Compiegne, for Jean de Beaucaire, Seigneur de Puiguillon, gives an idea of clothes and textiles obtained from Paris.
 She may have imported similar goods during her years in Scotland, utilising her French income, although similar goods were available in Edinburgh merchants' booths.
 The lengths of fabrics were specified for some garments, robes of Florence serge, and doublets of satin lined with taffeta.
 The order included Milan-style points or fers, and points of jet, an apparently ready-made velvet Spanish-style gown, stockings, shoes, velvet and leather slippers, plain and embroidered handkerchiefs, and other items.
 The purchases were packed in two coffers or bahuts and shipped in May to the French ambassador Mothe-Fénélon in London to forward to Mary at Sheffield Castle.
 The clothes had not reached her by 10 June, so Mary wrote to Mothe Fénélon about the missing coffer her tailor had brought to London.
 Mary seems to have made a similar order in April 1573.